BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week 6/Cryptography & Security Fundamentals.md

 **Cross-certified** topologies utilize a peer-to-peer model to establish trust with other CAs in order to provide trust amongst their domains.
 **Hierarchical** topologies utilize root CA's to issue certificates to subordinte CA's, which further issue certificates to end-points.

-**Digital Signatures** are a mathematical technique which produce a signature that cannot be forged, reused in another document and prevent the alteration of a document after signing. **DSA, RSA and Eliptic Curve Digital Signature** algorithms can be used in order to produce digital signatures.
+A **digitial signature** is produced by hashing a plaintext message, and encrypting it using a private key before appending to the message.
+This provides integrity by allowing the recipent to confirm the hash value using the sender's public key. **DSA, RSA and Eliptic Curve Digital Signature** algorithms can be used in order to produce digital signatures.
 They are used to provide:
 - Authenticity by proving an individual has seen and signed the data
 - Integrity by proving the data hasn't been modified since signing
 - Non-repudiation by proving that the transaction of data did in fact take place.

 **Code signing** is a way digital signatures are used in order to provide integrity for executable files downloaded from a website as well as authentication to verify the identity of the website.

-**Digital Certificates** are another way digital signatures are used in a manner similar to an ID card in order to verify a website and establish an encrypted connection.
+A digital certifcate is a file authenticated by a Certificate Authority which provides proof of authenticity to a device similar to identication for a person through the use of PKI (private key to encrypt signature and public to decrypt).
 These will include details on:
 - Public key
 - Usage
 - CA Issuer